-The network includes 25 Indian organisations and nine individual members, with a six-member Steering Group to guide its agenda.
-The secretariat of the Non-Traditional Livelihoods Network (NTLN) is currently hosted by the Azad Foundation, with Amrita Gupta as the coordinator.
+The network includes 32 Indian organisations and 13 individual members, with a seven-member Steering Group to guide its agenda.
+The secretariat of the Non-Traditional Livelihoods Network (NTLN) is currently co-hosted by the Azad Foundation and Samaan Society.

 Organizational Members